E. P. Taylor: Thoroughbred racing

 While a student at Montreal's McGill University in 1918, Taylor was introduced to the sport of thoroughbred horse racing at Blue Bonnets Raceway.
 As a businessman in the 1930s he established Cosgrave Stable to race horses, which notably owned and raced the future (2000) Canadian Horse Racing Hall of Fame filly Mona Bell, winner of the 1938 Breeders' Stakes and Maple Leaf Stakes.

-After the second World War, Taylor became steadily more involved in horse racing as an owner, breeder and an organizer.
+After the second World War, Taylor became steadily more involved in horse racing as an owner, breeder and organizer.
 In the latter role, he transformed the Ontario racing scene in the 1950s much the way he had earlier transformed the brewing industry.
 "Our sport wasn't keeping up with the progress made in other areas," he once said.
 "We had too many tracks... our patronage was falling, we had low purses and many bad horses, and I was afraid that racing might die here as it did in Quebec."
 Instead of operating fourteen racetracks each with 14-day race meetings, he concentrated the industry in Toronto and Fort Erie.
 In 1956, he opened "new" Woodbine racetrack on the outskirts of Toronto while renovating "old" Woodbine (subsequently renamed Greenwood racetrack).
 New Woodbine developed into a world-class venue, especially when Taylor convinced Penny Chenery to have Secretariat make his final start in the Canadian International in 1973.
 Taylor was the founder of the Jockey Club of Canada and served as the president of the Thoroughbred Racing Association in the United States.

 Taylor and his wife began breeding thoroughbreds in the 1950s.
 He first purchased a property in Toronto that he named Windfields Farm.
-He then acquired Parkwood Stable in Oshawa, which he first renamed as the National Stud and which was later called Windfields Farm.
+He then acquired Parkwood Stable in Oshawa, which he first renamed as the National Stud and was later called Windfields Farm.
 Determined to raise the standard of Canadian breeding stock, Taylor imported several stallions from the United States.
 The most notable of these was Chop Chop, who went on to sire four Queen's Plate winners for Taylor including Canadiana and Victoria Park, who also became a leading Canadian sire.

 The Taylor thoroughbred horse breeding operation produced Northern Dancer, who in 1964 became the first Canadian-bred horse to win the Kentucky Derby.
 Northern Dancer then became arguably the greatest sire and sire of sires of the 20th century, whose impact on the breed is still felt worldwide.
 In 1970, Taylor was the world's leading horse breeder measured by money won.
 He was voted Thoroughbred racing's man of the year in 1973 and the following year was elected to Canada's Sports Hall of Fame.
 In 1977 and 1983 he was named the winner of the Eclipse Award for Outstanding Breeder in North America.
 Taylor's horses won 15 Queen's Plate races and were named Canadian Horse of the Year nine times.